surajneupane55/React-on-Rails-API-guide/index.md

 ### Lets take a time to talk about JWT(JSON Web Token)

-In our Record model we have some private data of user like phone and email.
-It is our responsibility to secure our API so only the authenticated user can get access to the Record Resource.
+In our Record model we have some private data of user, such as phone and email.
+It is our responsibility to secure our API, so only the authenticated user can get access to the Record Resource.

-Not long ago securing an API was a big deal where the user needed to send their credentials and the token was generated and stored in database and every request needed to fetch the token from database.
-Even worst, was when we shared our API-Token and used later to verify the authentic user.
+Not long ago, securing an API was a big deal where the user needed to send their credentials and the token was generated and stored in database and every request needed to fetch the token from database.
+Even worst, we shared our API-Token which was later used to verify the authentic user.
 There is nothing wrong in using token but the token has a tricky nature like when to make them expired or not, should we fetch the token from database or should we even store it in database.

 After a long debate Devise dropped, token authentication for Rails because of its security vulnerability.
 Although, Devise is still the most secure authenication handler in Rails application with session.